dariober/SICERpy/README.md

 ## Requirements and Installation

-Requirements are the same as the original `SICER`: python 2.6+ with `scipy` package.
+`SICER.py` requires python 2.6+ with `scipy` package as per the original version.
+In addition it requires the [pysam](http://pysam.readthedocs.org/en/latest/) package.

 To install, first download the `SICERpy` directory and change permission of `SICER.py` to be executable: `chmod 755 SICER.py`.
 Then use sicer in one of the following ways: